NkosiMlaba/Voting-Application/README.md

 ## Project Status ![Status](https://img.shields.io/badge/status-completed-brightgreen)

-1. The core functionality is completed
+1. The core functionality is completed and includes:
+    - Creating an election
+    - Viewing elections, viewing election details
+    - Participating in an election
+    - Email encryption

 2. Additional features that I am looking to have implemented:
     - More robust user interface